asgerbirk/OrderLine.java/README.md

 Create a simple Spring Boot project, we'll add the required dependencies, in the next step.

 - Select ***File/New Project*** in the IntelliJ menu.
-- Select Spring Initializer
+- Select Spring Initializer.
 > For simplicity, please use the values in the dialog below (it's ok if you want to save it to another location).
-- Click Next
+- Click Next.

 ![image](https://user-images.githubusercontent.com/8819076/187045753-d8177225-8f3c-4e4e-8fd6-af4d7068f9ba.png)